securitytxt/security-txt/draft-foudil-securitytxt.md

 This field indicates a link to a page where security researchers are recognized for their reports.
-The page being referenced should list individuals or organizations that reported security vulnerabilities and collaborated to remediate them.
+The page being referenced should list security researchers that reported security vulnerabilities and collaborated to remediate them.
 Organizations should be careful to limit the vulnerability information being published in order to prevent future attacks.